npflueger/npflueger.github.io/_pages/colloquium.md

 The 2024-2025 colloquium is organized by [Ivan Contreras](https://icontreraspalacios.people.amherst.edu/) and [David Zureick-Brown](https://dmzb.github.io/).

+You might also be interested in the [Statistics Colloquium](https://nhorton.people.amherst.edu/colloquia/)

 {% assign cur_date = 'now' | date: "%Y-%m-%d" %}
 ## Upcoming talks